zrkhakim/zrkhakim.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm currently a research fellow in the Department of Statistics and Applied Probability, National University of Singapore.
+I'm currently a Ph.D. student in the Electrical and Electronic Engineering, Yonsei University.
-I received the Ph.D. degree and the M.S. degree from Yonsei university, South Korea, in 2019 and 2012.
-I also received the B.S. degree from Youngdong university, South Korea, in 2010.
+I received the the M.S. degree from xxx university, South Korea, in 2012.
+I also received the B.S. degree from xxx university, South Korea, in 2010.
 {: style="text-align: justify"}